 \subsubsection{Results on Community Detection}

-We then apply \acronym{} to a large instance of multitask learning with 500 tasks on the community detection dataset.
+We then apply \acronym{} to a large multitask learning instance comprising 500 tasks on the community detection dataset.
 We compare \acronym{} with MTN, LearningToBranch \cite{guo2020learning}, and GradTAG \cite{li2024scalable_kdd}.
 To illustrate the relative improvement, we also compare our algorithm with a well-known community detection method, BigClam \cite{yang2013overlapping}.

 The results are shown in Table \ref{tab_community_detection}.
 We observe that our algorithm outperforms the most competitive MTL baselines by \textbf{28}\%.
 Compared to LearningToBranch, our algorithm uses \textbf{4.5}$\times$ less GPU hours.
 Compared to GradTAG, our algorithm uses \textbf{28}\% less GPU memory.